Teaching / Conferences

 Brautigan and San Francisco poet

-Andrew Hoyem stayed on the California Institute of Technology campus in Pasadena, California, 17-26 January 1967.
-During this ten-day period they lived in the guest suite at Ricketts House.
+Andrew Hoyem spent ten days on the California Institute of Technology campus in Pasadena, California, 17-26 January 1967, as poets-in-residence.
+They stayed in the guest suite at Ricketts House.

 Student Stimulation Stations